 What Are Supernormal Stimuli?

-Then Tinberger created other stimuli with the color red.
+Then Tinbergen created other stimuli with the color red.
 For instance, he would paint a piece of wood red, place it in the water, and, sure enough, the male stickleback would attack the block of wood.
 This is despite the fact that the wood was only vaguely fish-like in appearance.
-Interestingly, by presenting the stickleback with an exaggerated version of the stimulus that provoked the aggressive, territorial response, Tinberger was able to get the male in question to respond more strongly and preferentially to the exaggerated version of the stimulus than to another male stickleback!
+Interestingly, by presenting the stickleback with an exaggerated version of the stimulus that provoked the aggressive, territorial response, Tinbergen was able to get the male in question to respond more strongly and preferentially to the exaggerated version of the stimulus than to another male stickleback!
 That is, supernormal stimuli can cause an animal to have a greater reaction to the exaggerated stimulus than to the natural stimulus.

 Animals, including humans, are hardwired (i.e., genetically programmed) to respond to certain stimuli because they have a survival value in evolutionary terms.
 Supernormal stimuli, in essence, hijack the natural response tendency and cause animals to respond more strongly, and often preferentially, to the exaggerated stimuli.
 Importantly, supernormal stimuli tend to activate some of the same reward systems in the brain that are involved in addiction.